zzzBeozzz/LIN3046_A1_GroupD/README.md

 ## description
 We want to observe how does lecturers and students communicate, in order to find the observation, each of the members find 5 emails each, to collect data
+In the various of emails, we have different examples of emails such as assignment clarification, request for help, absence from class, and extension request.
+About the structure, we have subject, greetings, content.
+And some of the emails include replies.